tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Improve forbidden error logging messages, include user.
 Consider automatic sign out.
 - [ ] Model tests should include some sort of test of enums.
 - [ ] Complete workflows with admin and no project selected.
+- [ ] Complete proper ordering by switchboard tag and serial for circuits.

 ## Refactoring Opportunities
 - [x] Improve role and permissions implementation and workflow.